isoworg/CV-1/Brian_Patterson_CV.md

 **Learning**

 As my family will testify this has been my dream for the last four years.
 Makers Academy is part of that journey.
 It all started with a small swimming app.
 Now I am learning about Web technologies.
 Every step of the way I am learning something new.
 Challenging myself to reach new goals and technologies.
 For me this is the most exciting part of the journey.
-In fact I have been so thrilled about being part of this experience that I have decided to document it in a [Podcast](http://codecastmakers.libsyn.com/) and a [Blog](http://the-makers-journey.ghost.io).

 **Creativity**